Canadian Institute for Advanced Research: Research programs

-Process

-CIFAR (pronounced "see-far") works with researchers around the world to identify major new areas of scholarship where Canada has the potential to lead.
-The organization assembles diverse groups of scholars in its programs, many of whom are established leaders in their fields, and others who are promising early-career researchers.

-The CIFAR research model relies on deep collaboration at regular program meetings.
-These meetings bring together researchers from different countries, institutions, disciplines and levels of experience, who might not otherwise meet.

-By building long-term, interdisciplinary, global communities, CIFAR provides researchers with an environment of trust that inspires risk-taking and new directions of inquiry.

-Each research program also develops a knowledge mobilization strategy that includes roundtables, panel discussions, and workshops to bring researchers together with experts outside academia in order to enrich research and stimulate social, economic and technical innovations.

-Periodically, CIFAR will refresh its portfolio by initiating a Global Call for Ideas and inviting the global research community to submit proposals for new programs that address complex, fundamental questions of importance to the world.
-After a rigorous process involving workshops, interviews and consultations with expert panels, new programs are selected.
-Programs are run on five-year renewal cycles.

 History

+20th century

 CIFAR was founded in 1982.
 The original idea for an institute for advanced studies came from John Leyerle, a professor of English and dean of the School of Graduate Studies at the University of Toronto who began rallying support for the concept in 1978.
 The centre would serve to "foster basic, conceptual research of high quality at an advanced level across the full spectrum of knowledge in the humanities, social sciences, natural sciences and life sciences."
 Fraser Mustard, a medical doctor and researcher in early childhood development, was appointed as founding president of CIFAR in January 1982.
 The first 25 years of its history is covered in the book A Generation of Excellence by Craig Brown.

 CIFAR fellows published several papers in 1994, including "Why are some people healthy and others not", that argued policies driven by population health could address health disparities.
 They named 10 determinants of health, listing socio-economic status as the most influential.
 The government adopted the term population health and renamed a branch of the Public Health Agency of Canada "Population and Public Health."